AmandaDiscord/Volcano/README.md

 }
 ```

+Volcano appends a "Is-Volcano" header in the handshake.
+The value should be equal to "true" always if using Volcano.

 # Some Caveats
 Volcano only supports YouTube, Soundcloud, http, and local files currently.
 Any other sources will not work.
 If you really want them to work with Volcano, please open a PR.
 I am more than happy to add features.
 Volcano does not support all filter op properties.
 LavaLink's filters do not clearly translate logically to ffmpeg arguments (to me at least.
 I am nub plz no booly)